 In addition, a few years ago, I discovered an amazing secret fishing hole where you can find amazing employees who are already trained.
 You can check it out here: My Secret Fishing Hold For Hiring the Perfect Restaurant Employee

 But I digress…on to step 2…

 And I’m talking about having a REAL training program in place.
 Not one where you yell out at the nearest busboy walking by, “Hey, Sam, teach ole’ Sandy here the ropes, will ya?” and then you go back to playing Clash of Clans on your phone.

 I’m talking about a training program where you have actual head-trainers and they have a check list of EXACTLY what needs to be covered so there is no ambiguity or question about what needs to be covered.
+From how to ring up food and drinks to side work to the perfect customer service training program.
 If you don’t have a training guide written yet, sorry, but you’re going to have to either write one yourself, have someone else on staff write it, or buy one and modify it.
 No more excuses.